jomapps/broadstreet-campaigns/docs/feature/theme.md

 the themes page will have extensive search and filter tools, similar to the zones page. search will be by any of the zones details.

+## NOTES
+- no mockups
+- no fallbacks
+- either it fails or it works
+- no database migration required. we can simply drop the database and start over.
+- remove any legacy / redundant code
+- we are using Nextjs. params and searchParams need to be awaited
+- pages are server side and any client side components need to be wrapped in suspense
+- please maintain the design of the app. copy.
+- reuse the existing components as much as possible.